vbaconnet-ledger/developer-portal/_docs/transport/connect-wallet.md

 A wallet application contains business-service related code and typically also has a GUI.
 Its format can be a computer or smartphone application, or a web browser.

-The aim of this section it to open a connection with your Ledger device with the right transport protocol.
+In this section, you will learn how to
+- Open a connection to the Nano, using a chosen transport protocol.
+On this page
+- pushing your Blockchain-related calls to the Nano.
+That's on the next page

 ## Choosing the right transport